jareerzeenam/atarim-tech-test/README.md

 - Shorten a long URL into a short URL.
 - Decode a short URL back to its original URL.
+- Check for existing URLs to return the same short URL if the URL has already been shortened.

 ## Requirements

 - PHP >= 8.2